freenas/freenas-docs/userguide/sharing.rst

 access the AFP share without requiring their user accounts to first be created on or imported into the %brand% system.

-.. note:: if you create a guest share as well a share that requires authentication, AFP will only map users who login as guest to the guest share.
+.. note:: If you create a guest share as well a share that requires authentication, AFP will only map users who login as guest to the guest share.
 This means that if a user logs in to the share that requires authentication, the permissions on the guest share may